Stazed/non-mixer-xt/OSC.md

 ### Signals under NSM

-When Non-Mixer-XT is managed by a Non Session Manager, signal paths are all prepended with `Non-Mixer-XT.clientID`:
+When Non-Mixer-XT is managed by a Non Session Manager, signal paths are all prepended with `/Non-Mixer-XT.clientID`:

 ```
-Non-Mixer-XT.clientID/strip/[STRIP_NAME]/[MODULE_NAME]/[PARAMETER_NAME]
+/Non-Mixer-XT.clientID/strip/[STRIP_NAME]/[MODULE_NAME]/[PARAMETER_NAME]
 ```

-The absence of leading slash is not a typing error.
-It does not comply with the OSC specification but is supported in some implementations such as liblo.
-This may change in a future version.
+Liblo release 0.32 now requires a leading slash which was not needed in previous versions.

 ## Commands